 IT professionals and the teaching of ICT skills

 This participation can, however, only be fully guaranteed if the general population has the necessary wherewithal to make use of the new technical possibilities.
-Education and training in digital Berlin must therefore meet the latest technological standards and provide in-depth ICT skills.
+Education and training in digital smart city strategy Berlin must therefore meet the latest technological standards and provide in-depth ICT skills.
 The equipment available in schools is of central importance to determining the use of new media in everyday life.
 As well as providing the relevant technical equipment, qualifying learners in the use of the new technological solutions must become a part of both school education and vocational training.
 Any efforts in this direction will have immediate relevance for the job market.
 Indeed, according to the latest findings, Germany will need approximately 1.2 million IT specialists by the year 2020.
 Berlin can lead the way in this.
 In order to be successful in this, Berlin will need to provide good training locally and attract qualified specialists from outside.

 Art and culture